Contributed by Amrit Acharya, Founder of Xobin

 5. Video-based Assessment

 A pre-recorded video assessment consists of a set of questions.
 Candidates record a video of themselves answering each question you program into the test.
 Candidates typically record videos using a webcam or mobile camera.
-These tests allow hiring managers to quickly screen candidates for traits like energy, positivity, communication style, and motivation.
+These tests allow hiring managers to screen candidates quickly for traits like energy, positivity, communication style, and motivation.

 Tips to Clear a Pre-Employment Assessment